Donate

 Meet Kylie

-As a nonspeaking child, Kylie faced significant challenges, particularly during transitions between routines at home and various therapy sessions.
+As a nonspeaking child, Kylie (name changed to protect client privacy), faced significant challenges, particularly during transitions between routines at home and various therapy sessions.
 Her self-injurious behaviors, including hitting her head on walls and floors, hand flapping, and intense meltdowns, painted a picture of daily struggles that were all-consuming for her family.
 Nights were especially challenging, raising fears for Kylie's safety and making every outing a high-stress endeavor.

 Recognizing the need for intervention, Kylie's family turned to AZA United's dedicated Occupational Therapy team, who introduced introduced sensory strategies tailored to Kylie's needs.
 Sessions focused on movement such as climbing and crashing onto crash pads, putty play, and exploring pinto bean which became key components of a sensory toolkit designed to help Kylie self-regulate during transitions.